-Any participant who thinks they need, or may need, an accommodation during their coursework should contact the Johns Hopkins School of Education’s Office of Student Disabilities.
+Any student wishing to discuss coursework accommodations should contact the Johns Hopkins School of Education’s Office of Student Disability Services.
 We recommend participants begin this process as soon as possible, collecting medical documentation in advance, since the processing and finalization of accommodation(s) can take several weeks and there is no guarantee that these accommodations will be applied retroactively.

 OVERALL COURSEWORK EXPECTATIONS

 - Participants must maintain an overall 3.0 GPA to remain in good standing in the master’s degree program and with Urban Teachers.
+Students whose cumulative GPA drops below a 3.0 will be placed on academic probation, and a candidate improvement plan that includes a timeline for raising the cumulative GPA above a 3.0 will be developed.
 Participants who do not earn a final cumulative GPA of at least 3.0 will not receive approval for graduation and will be dismissed from both the master’s degree and Urban Teachers program.

 - Participants may earn one course grade of C+, C or C- over the entirety of the master’s program.
 A second grade of C+, C or C-, or one F grade, will lead to dismissal from both the master’s degree and Urban Teachers program.